 Accessing Services

-Adults are encouraged to walk into HealthWest during business hours where a member of the Response and Stabilization team will meet with the individual, complete an assessment and make a referral for services.
+Individuals are encouraged to walk into HealthWest during business hours where a member of the Response and Stabilization team will meet with the individual, complete an assessment, determine eligibility, and make a referral for services.
 Those services could be within HealthWest or with one of the various providers with which we contract.
-To walk in, visit the HealthWest Main Campus: 376 E. Apple Ave., Muskegon, MI 49442 Or call 231-720-3200.
+To walk in, visit the HealthWest Main Campus: 376 E. Apple Ave., Muskegon, MI 49442 or call 231-720-3200.

 Service Eligibility